gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 Jekyll creates some default content for the new site.

 ![default_content](https://i.imgur.com/i0sydRw.png)
-Change directory into the "test_blog" directory
+Change directory into the `test_blog` directory
 ```yml
 cd test_blog
 ```
 Run the command below at the terminal and Jekyll will take all the peices of our website and serve them in our browser.
-Browse the displayed server address 'http://127.0.0.1:400/' to see the content of the website.
-You can also stop the display with the command 'ctrl-c'
+Browse the displayed server address `http://127.0.0.1:400/` to see the content of the website.
+You can also stop the display with the command `ctrl-c`
 ```yml
 bundle exec jekyll serve
 ```